noopman/aaworkshopattendee/module-6-microservices-architecture/Exercise1.md

 # Exercise 1

-In this exercise, you will create an Azure Key Vault to securely store API endpoints as secrets, assign appropriate access roles, and set up a Managed Identity.
+In this exercise, you will create an Azure Key vault to securely store API endpoints as secrets, assign appropriate access roles, and set up a Managed Identity.
 You will then link these secrets to a game API container, ensuring the environment variables are securely configured, and deploy the containerized game application using Azure CLI.

 ## Estimated time: TODO minutes

 ## Learning objectives

-- Create and Configure Azure Key Vault
+- Create and Configure Azure Key vault
 - Assign Roles for Secure Access
-- Manage and Add Secrets to Key Vault
+- Manage and Add Secrets to Key vault
 - Set Up Managed Identity for Secure Access
 - Use Secrets in a Game API Container
 - Deploy and Configure a Container Application